If you never set up a LAN party before and you would like to know how to set up a LAN party for you and your mates, then here is the ultimate guide:

 I recommend putting something easy together like Hot Dogs cut into smaller pieces, a cold meat platter (chicken wings, mini sausages, cheese, salami, mini pork ribs, etc.) Some finger snacks.

 A favorite for me would be a barbecue or a braai (for our South Africans).
-Everybody sitting around the fire (or gas braai for some – shame), flipping some burgers or doing things the right way by grilling the perfect steak and boerewors (thick beef sausage – I guess) with some toasted sandwiches made on the braai/grill with cheddar cheese, tomato, apricot jam and a bit of white onion.
+Everybody sitting around the fire (or gas braai for some – shame), flipping some burgers or doing things the right way by grilling the perfect steak and boerewors (thick beef sausage to translate) with some toasted sandwiches made on the braai/grill with cheddar cheese, tomato, apricot jam and a bit of white onion.
 Top that off with a potato salad, beetroot salad or carrot salad and we will be friends in no time.

 Doing the barbecue thing is for when time is not limited.